 Pros: It comes with several different form builder tools; integrates with several ERPs and third-party apps; provides real-time insights for data-driven decision-making; keyword-search feature makes it easy to sift through responses.

-Cons: No free plan available; does not support workflow automation the way apps such as Formstack and PandaDoc do.
+Cons: Does not support workflow automation the way apps such as Formstack and PandaDoc do.

 6. 123 Form Builder